 I’ve been watching this one unfold from a distance.

-A company called Pajamas Media (a reference to CNN president Jonathan Klein’s dismissal of the typical blogger as “a guy sitting in his living room in his pajamas”) to Open Source Media.
+A company called Pajamas Media (a reference to CNN president Jonathan Klein’s dismissal of the typical blogger as “a guy sitting in his living room in his pajamas”) changed it’s name to Open Source Media.
 Bloggers noted that this name conflicts with the name of Christopher Lyndon’s “Open Source” radio show, and began tracking changes to Open Source Media’s version of the name-change story.

 Johnson and Simon have rightly pointed out the problems with Dan Rather’s arrogant response to bloggers who pointed out flaws in the CBS coverage of Memogate, so it was rather surprising to see that it took some time for Open Source Media to admit that the company made a big mistake.
 (See Lyndon’s description of the name problem.)